Empire Center analysts are closely monitoring and reporting on the unfolding federal, state and local policy response to this coronavirus pandemic.

 Winning last year’s battle

-Bill Hammond, NY Torch, April 3 Show SummaryThe new state budget finally takes credible steps to address the Medicaid crisis of recent history.
+Bill Hammond, Blog, April 3 Show SummaryThe new state budget finally takes credible steps to address the Medicaid crisis of recent history.
 What’s missing is a clear plan for weathering the far larger crisis of the present and future.

 Budget includes a borrowing binge